KatnaWB89/Neo-Fusion-lib/README.md

-# Katna & Lemoncello collection in UI Fusion
+# Katna & Lemoncello collection in Redesign UI Fusion
 A fusion UI library for the "Fusion Jokers" engine.

 * Replaces the per-Joker FUSE button with ONE button above the deck.